bxparks/rpn83p/docs/USER_GUIDE_BASE.md

 rendering the various HEX, OCT, and BIN numbers using the same number of digits regardless of the value.
 The word size of the integer can be changed using the `WSIZ` menu item (see below).
 The following word sizes are supported: 8, 16, 24, and 32 bits.
-This means that `HEX` mode with a word size of 32 always displays 8 digits, `OCT` mode always displays 11 digits, and `BIN` mode always displays 12 digits (due to size limitation of the LCD screen).
+This means that `HEX` mode with `WSIZ` of 32 always displays 8 digits, `OCT` mode always displays 11 digits, and `BIN` mode always displays the least significant 16 digits (due to size limitation of the LCD screen).
 I find this less confusing when doing bitwise operations (e.g. bit-and, bit-or, bit-xor).

 Since the internal integer representation is *unsigned*, the `(-)` (change sign) button is disabled.
 Instead, the menu system provides a `NEG` function which